-Again, even though this programme is no longer in place, visa and citizenship options are available.
+Again, even though this program is no longer in place, visa and citizenship options are available.
 We strongly recommended the use of a reputable local immigration partner.
 This representation ensures the best possible outcome for your Spanish Sephardic citizenship application.

 As the Jewish publication, Hamodia says “Most who have been successful have employed the help of an attorney … to navigate the bureaucratic hurdles“.

 If you believe that you are a descendant of a Sephardic Jew, then now is the time to apply for a Portuguese passport.
 We don’t know how long the Portuguese government will have its generous policy in place and we urge you to take advantage of it.

 Our lawyer in Lisbon has had great success with many clients in achieving Portuguese citizenship.